Being of a Finnish background and upbringing, I had the good fortune of Healthy Living the sauna lifestyle from a very young age.

 Benefits of having regular saunas have been suggested in cases of chronic fatigue, depression, arthritis, skin problems and skin tone, stress and increase immune function or to ease other aches and pains.

 In some instances people choose to quickly or briefly expose themselves to a cold shower, dip in a cold bath, or some other cold experience to help drive the circulation back to the organs and “seal in the heat” from their time in the sauna.
-This is akin to much of the benefit that is known in treating the human body with contrasting heat and cold therapies as well as ice baths for tissue trauma or breakdown from vigorous exercise.
+This is akin to much of the benefit that is known in treating the human Healthy Body with contrasting heat and cold therapies as well as ice baths for tissue trauma or breakdown from vigorous exercise.

-So, if you’re looking for a relaxing, social means by which to derive some natural health benefits based on stimulating your natural body physiology – a sauna is a good choice.
+So, if you’re looking for a relaxing, social means by which to derive some natural health benefits based on stimulating your natural Healthy Body physiology – a sauna is a good choice.
 If you currently have any health problems you may want to contact your doctor prior to starting any sauna sessions.

 A great tip for when you decide to give the sauna a try is to make sure you replenish your electrolytes and rehydrate after all that sweating.
 The health benefits of having a sauna are well recognized, but it might just be enough to know that after using the sauna you’re going to be really hot stuff!